playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

 }
 ```

 Would give you a list of all components with that base class.
-You're also able to use the `{read: ElementRef}` propety from the `ViewChild` property decorator to get a `QueryList<ElementRef>` (to be able to get the reference to the DOM [Elements](https://developer.mozilla.org/en-US/docs/Web/API/Element) themselves) instead of a query list of `MyComponentComponent` types.
+You're also able to use the `{read: ElementRef}` property from the `ViewChild` property decorator to get a `QueryList<ElementRef>` (to be able to get the reference to the DOM [Elements](https://developer.mozilla.org/en-US/docs/Web/API/Element) themselves) instead of a query list of `MyComponentComponent` types.

 ### What is `QueryList`